Frequently asked questions: new starters and returning students

 Disabled Student Allowance (DSA) can offer additional funding to eligible students.
 DSA covers some of the extra costs you may have due to a physical or mental health condition.

-The DMU Support Fund can also help with related costs associated with a health condition and help with living costs if you are unable to work some or all of the academic year.
+The DMU Support Fund can also help with related costs associated with a health condition and help with living costs if you are unable to work some, or all, of the academic year.

 Accommodation